CyVerse-learning-materials/cyverse_mooc/step3.rst

   .. admonition:: Question
        :class: admonition-question

        Q1.
-Which of the following is NOT part of the Discovery Environment Menu
+Which of the following is NOT part of the Discovery Environment Menu?

        A. Data
        B. Apps